Essential Packing Guide for Accessible Travel

 • Leave extra space for souvenirs or purchases

-• Keep snacks and meds easily accessible during travel
+• Keep identification, snacks and meds easily accessible during travel

 If you'd like help planning a trip or need a professional caregiver companion, reach out here for a consultation.